Taylors Mistake

-Te Onepoto / Taylors Mistake is a locality in New Zealand's South Island, at the southeastern extremity of the city of Christchurch Taylors Mistake is a bay adjacent to the locality, on the north side of Awaroa / Godley Head, on the northern edge of Banks Peninsula.
+Te Onepoto / Taylors Mistake is an area in New Zealand's South Island, at the southeastern extremity of the city of Christchurch Taylors Mistake is a bay adjacent to the locality, on the north side of Awaroa / Godley Head, on the northern edge of Banks Peninsula.

+Toponymy

 The name Te Onepoto / Taylors Mistake is one of New Zealand's dual placenames.
 The Māori portion, Te Onepoto, means short or little beach.
-For the English portion, the Lyttelton Times in 1865 said it was "originally called Vincent's Bay, and more recently Taylors Mistake, owing to the master of a vessel running in here during the night-time, thinking he was about to pass over the Sumner Bar."
+For the English portion, the Lyttelton Times in 1865 said it was "originally called Vincent's Bay, and more recently Taylor's Mistake."
+The name "Taylor's Mistake" originated from an incident involving a man named Edward Taylor, who was the first European settler to own land in the area.
+The story goes that in the mid-19th century, Edward Taylor was surveying the coastline for potential land to purchase.
+He mistook the bay near what is now known as Taylors Mistake for the nearby Pigeon Bay, which he intended to buy.
+However, upon realizing his mistake, he continued to call the area "Taylor's Mistake."
+Over time, the name stuck, and it became the official name for the bay and surrounding area.